 In most cases, metal roofing does not increase the need for attic ventilation.
 However, it also doesn't decrease it.
-The fact is, homes are being built more airtight today than ever before.
+The fact is, buildings are being built more airtight today than ever before.
 This is resulting in moisture getting trapped inside the house.

 This moisture generally migrates to the attic and needs to be exhausted out year-round, as does the excessive attic heat which can build during the summer months.
 The most proven method of venting is a combination of soffit vents and a roof ridge vent.
 Most metal roof systems will offer some sort of ridge vent option.
 If moisture is not vented from an attic, unhealthy and damaging conditions including mold and rot can occur.
+Proper attic ventilation is also the key way to avoid winter ice dams.

-In the rare instances when structural metal roofing (i.e., metal roofing that is installed over purlin or lathe rather than solid decking) is used on a residential-scale building, good ventilation is critical to prevent the collection of condensation on the exposed bottom side of the roofing panels.
+In the rare instances when structural metal roofing (i.e., metal roofing that is installed over purlin or lathe rather than solid decking) is used on a church, good ventilation is critical to prevent the collection of condensation on the exposed bottom side of the roofing panels.